-The demand for oil and natural gas may be affected by global health emergencies, including, coronavirus (2019-nCoV), if prolonged.
-Travel restrictions as a result of containment efforts could have a negative impact on the demand for oil and oil-based products, oil prices, jet fuel consumption, and global economic growth.
+The demand for oil and natural gas may be affected by global health emergencies, as is currently the case with COVID-19, if prolonged.
+Travel restrictions and business closures as a result of containment efforts could have a negative impact on the demand for oil and oil-based products, oil prices, jet fuel consumption, and global economic growth, as well as a significant impact on logistics and operations.